bizz84/nested-navigation-demo-flutter/README.md

 * This can be done in Flutter by using a `MaterialApp` as the `body` of the `BottomNavigationBar`, and configuring it with a separate global `navigationKey` for each tab.
 * This solves only half of the problem though, as a new navigation stack is created when switching tabs.
 * Some state restoration logic alleviates this problem by keeping track of the desired `initialRoute` for each tab as routes are pushed and popped.
-* In order to reliably track this, it should be possible to register a `NavigationObserver` when creating the `MaterialApp`, and override the `didPush` / `didPop` methods to keep track of state.
+* In order to reliably track this, it should be possible to register a `NavigatorObserver` when creating the `MaterialApp`, and override the `didPush` / `didPop` methods to keep track of state.
-* Unfortunately, registering a `NavigationObserver` causes an exception when switching tabs:
+* Unfortunately, registering a `NavigatorObserver` causes an exception when switching tabs:

 ```
 flutter: ══╡ EXCEPTION CAUGHT BY WIDGETS LIBRARY ╞═══════════════════════════════════════════════════════════